Outreach

 Documentaries

-Our research is featured extensively in the recent coral reef documentary Reef Rescue.
+Our coral reef research is featured extensively in the coral reef documentary Reef Rescue and most recently our kelp restoration efforts were featured in the documentary Send Kelp!

 We’re also committed to engaging with conservation practitioners, resource managers, and policy makers, and do so through meetings, workshops, presentations, and by providing scientific information and reviews.
 Most recently, Julia spoke to the NSERC Leadership about the impacts of COVID-19 on scientists, contributed to a Royal Society of Canada Policy Brief on Sustaining Canadian Marine Biodiversity, and served on Canada’s Chief Scientist’s Independent Expert Panel on Aquaculture Science.
 She has previously served as a member of the IUCN’s Shark Specialist Group, and participated in national and international workshops for CITES (Convention on International Trade in Endangered Species of Wild Flora and Fauna), COSEWIC (Committee on the Status of Endangered Wildlife in Canada), Canada’s Department of Fisheries and Oceans, ICCAT (International Commission for the Conservation of Atlantic Tunas), and the IUCN (International Union for the Conservation of Nature) amongst others.